Bo Díaz: Leones del Caracas

 Díaz played exclusively for the Leones del Caracas team in the Venezuelan Winter League (1972–1990), forming a fiery offensive combo along with slugger Tony Armas.
 During his time in the league, Díaz batted .281, with 265 runs scored, 290 runs batted in, 79 doubles, 7 triples, and 57 home runs, in 537 games played.
 In 1979, he set a Venezuelan League single-season record for home runs with 20, a record that was broken by Alex Cabrera, who hit 21 in 2013–2014 season.
 Díaz was the leading hitter in the 1982 Caribbean Series with a .412 batting average and 2 home runs, earning him the Series’ Most Valuable Player award.

 Díaz was part of an extremely unlikely event spanning thirteen years.
 On January 6, 1973, he caught for minor league pitcher Urbano Lugo, who threw a no-hitter as the Leones del Caracas defeated the Tiburones de La Guaira, 6–0.
 Thirteen years later, on January 24, 1986, Díaz was the catcher for another no-hitter in a 4–0 Caracas's victory over La Guaira.
 This time, the pitcher was major leaguer Urbano Lugo Jr., son of the elder Lugo.

 Death

-On November 23, 1990, Díaz was killed, aged 37, when a satellite dish he was trying to install on the roof of his Caracas home fell on him and crushed his neck and head.
+On November 23, 1990, Díaz was killed, aged 37, when a satellite dish he was trying to install on the roof of his La Tahona Residential Area Caracas home fell on him and crushed his neck and head.
 Díaz was survived by his wife, Maria, and their two sons.